-Woodhill is big nature garden, a magical place where children can safely explore and learn about wildlife and the natural environment.
+Woodhill Meadow is a big nature garden, with woodland areas and some open glades.
+Although it is open to the public, we use it as our outdoor teaching space.
+It’s right next to our headquarters at Margrove Heritage Centre and is a magical place where children can safely explore and learn about wildlife and the natural environment.

 Facilities & Accessibility

 Free parking is available right next to our headquarters.
 During work hours (9-5 weekdays) you can pop in to pick up a guide or ask about our work.
 We’d love to meet you!

 Toilet facilities are available at our headquarters during office hours (9-5 weekdays).

 Access through the reserve is via unsurfaced paths that can be muddy when it’s wet.

 There is one dog waste bin on the way into the reserve from the car park.
 KEEP DOGS ON A LEAD – CLEAR UP AFTER YOUR ANIMALS – DON’T DISTURB THE WILDLIFE.
 Thank you!